Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Numerical Results

 \subsection{Experiment Setup}

-The ML models are implemented using PyTorch and trained on NViDIA Tesla V100 GPUs.
+The ML models are implemented using PyTorch and trained on NVIDIA Tesla V100 GPUs.
 In the training stage, we set the batch size to $B=32$ and the maximum number of epochs to $E=100$.
 The initial learning rate is $10^{-4}$ and a cyclic cosine annealing scheduler is used.
-We set $\alpha=1$ and $\gamma=2$ for the Focal loss function.
+Based on preliminary empirical tuning on the validation set to ensure stable convergence and effective class reweighting, we set $\alpha=1$ and $\gamma=2$ in the focal loss.
 To prevent overfitting, we use a weight decay of $10^{-4}$ and clip the gradient to be no more than $10$.
 Furthermore, an early stopping technique is adopted to improve training efficiency; in particular, the training process is terminated once the validation loss stops decreasing over $20$ consecutive epochs or the maximum number of epochs is reached.

-The hidden size of the GRUs and the feature size are set to $64$ for both the teacher and student models.
-However, the teacher model uses a two-layer GRU network, while only a single-layer GRU network is employed in the student model.
-In the teacher model, we use $I=8$ heads for diverse attentions and five CNN layers for feature extraction.
-Only three CNN layers are used for the student model.
-As a result, the teacher model has approximately $1.8 \times 10^6$ total trainable parameters, compared to only $1.7\times 10^5$ trainable parameters for the student model, representing a complexity reduction of over $90\%$.
+While alternative KD strategies such as feature-based and relational distillation exist, our empirical studies show that logits-based KD achieves superior performance.
+This is likely due to the architectural mismatch and significant capacity gap between the teacher and student models.

 Fig.~\ref{fig:preprocessing} illustrates the data preprocessing operation $g(\cdot)$ with $L=8$.
 Fig.~\ref{fig:preprocessing}(a)--(c) shows a sequence of $8$ raw images, and the $7$ corresponding difference and motion masks, respectively.
 It can be seen that the motion masks highlight the moving UE while effectively removing the background noise.